 Structure and Supply Chains

-The Big Table Group is one of the leading independent restaurant companies in the UK employing over 6,500 people and serving millions of meals at around 265 locations.
-Our brands include: Las Iguanas, Bella Italia, Frankie & Benny’s, Banana Tree, Café Rouge, Amalfi and Chiquito.
+The Big Table Group is one of the UK’s leading independent restaurant companies, employing over 5,000 people and serving millions of meals across approximately 230 locations.
+Our brands include Las Iguanas, Bella Italia, Frankie & Benny’s, Banana Tree, Café Rouge, Amalfi, and Chiquito.

 Policies